tharumbun/cambopedia/src/content/posts/digital-camera-shopping-in-phnom-penh.md

 ---
-title: "Digital Camera Shopping in Phnom Penh"
+title: "Where to go shopping for a digital camera in Phnom Penh?"
 date: 2025-05-23
 image: "https://im.cambopedia.com/wp-content/uploads/2025/07/lengkheang_camera_shop.jpg"
 categories: